davidliyutong/idekube-container/README.md

 For multi-arch publish, first publish each architecture with `make publish`, then use `make manifest` to create the manifest list.

+### Build Sysetem

+The project use Makefile to build the container.
+A `scripts/build_image.sh` is used to parse `.dockerargs` file and generate docker build arguments.
+Image produced are taged as `docker.io/davidliyutong/idekube-container:coder-base-latest-amd64` etc.

 ## Architecture Explained

 There are two flavors: `coder` with novnc support and `jupyter` without novnc support.